Engaging the wider church and society

 Together for a Change

 Twinning brings together churches in a relationship marked by a genuine friendship, solidarity and a genuine desire to accompany each other’s faith journeys.
-Currently, 42 such twinning’s exist between churches in Scotland.
+Currently there are 14 twins involving 28 congregations in Scotland.
 If you are interested in twinning please contact our office.